How To Deal With Period Boobs When You Exercise, Because We've All Been There

 The difference between pre-period boobs and rest-of-the-month boobs is pretty remarkable.
 It truly seems like you wake up, and overnight, your chesticles have transformed into much larger and more painful body parts you wish you could just remove like an old pair of socks.
 Of course, this makes working out on your period a total pain in the ass (or boobs, I guess), what with all the awkward, and sometimes even obnoxious bouncing that goes on.

 Yes, it is yet another rather pesky detail of the female body.
-But just because your tatas have swollen up to twice their normal size, it doesn't mean you have to avoid exercising altogether during that time of the month.
+But just because your tatas have swollen up to twice their normal size doesn't mean you have to avoid exercising altogether during that time of the month.
 While sometimes I just make muffins, pop on the kettle, and put on my slippers, there are other times I definitely need to get my yayas out and sweat a little.

 Luckily, 2017 isn't totally the dark ages, so it's (hopefully) common knowledge now that working out, having sex, and generally being a functioning, sane human being is duh-level possible during your menstrual cycle.